How to Keep Your Drains Clean and Prevent Future Blockages

 Common Causes of Drain Blockages

-- Hair and soap scum buildup in the bathroom drains
+- The buildup of soap and hair in bathroom drains

-- Tree roots developing into pipes outside of the house
+- Tree roots growing into pipes outside of the house

 Dos

-1. Make use of a strainer or hair catcher
+1. Make use of a hair catcher

-3. Conduct periodic Maintenance cleaning
+3. Perform regularly scheduled Maintenance cleaning

-4. Use baking soda and vinegar.
+4. Make use of baking soda and vinegar.

 Don’ts